 Polycystic ovary syndrome (PCOS) is the most common endocrinological disorder in women.
 PCOS is one of the leading causes of infertility worldwide which affects 1 in 10 women of reproductive age.
 It is considered a metabolic disorder caused by hormonal imbalances.
 Women with PCOS have too much male hormone (hyperandrogenemia), too much insulin (hyperinsulinemia), and extreme secretion of luteinizing hormone (LH).

-Theca cells play an important role in fertility and help follicles mature enough to become fertilized.
+Theca cells play an important role in fertility.
+To sum up, they help follicles mature enough to become fertilized.
 Once ovulation occurs, theca cells change to form the corpus luteum.
 In the little cave left by the egg that ovulated, the corpus luteum produces progesterone to keep a pregnancy.

 Most research on PCOS has focused on the role of theca cells.
 When theca cells become insulin resistant, they produce too much testosterone.
 Too much testosterone leads to the hyperandrogenism of PCOS.
-This causes hirsutism, or male-like body and facial hair, loss of scalp hair, acne, and midline weight gain.
+This causes hirsutism, or male-like body and facial hair.
+As well as loss of scalp hair, acne, and midline weight gain.
 It also causes the elevation of cholesterol and blood pressure.

 Metformin was originally used in PCOS women to find out how much insulin resistance affects polycystic ovarian syndrome.